ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Function Pointers.md

 		}
     }

-Let's remeber again.
+Let's remember again.
 Why do we use function pointers?
-1. To allow programmer to use libraries for different usages -> "Flexibility"
+1. To allow programmers to use libraries for different usages -> "Flexibility"

 Exercise